 Dante Sculpture

-DANTE Searching for Paradise, by Philip Jackson
+DANTE by Philip Jackson

 Dante Alighieri was born in Florence, circa 1265, and died in exile in Ravenna in 1321.
 He had been involved in a movement that sought more freedom from Rome, and so perhaps it is not surprising that his later writings were in the Tuscan dialect, rather than the traditional Latin of his day.
 From this literary use of the vernacular grew the modern Italian language we know today.